spring-media/terraform-provider-awsmt/docs/resources/awsmt_playback_configuration.md

   The configuration for using a content delivery network (CDN), like Amazon CloudFront, for content and ad segment management.
 * `dash_configuration` - (optional, type list of object) (see [below for nested schema](#dash_conf))<br/>
+  The configuration for DASH content.
+* `name` - (required, type string) </br>
+  The identifier for the playback configuration.
+* `slate_ad_url` - (optional, type string)<br/>
+  The URL for a high-quality video asset to transcode and use to fill in time that's not used by ads.
+AWS Elemental MediaTailor shows the slate to fill in gaps in media content.
+Configuring the slate is optional for non-VPAID playback configurations.
+For VPAID, the slate is required because MediaTailor provides it in the slots designated for dynamic ad content.
+The slate must be a high-quality asset that contains both audio and video.
+* `tags` - (optional, type map of string)<br/>
+  The tags assigned to the playback configuration.
+* `transcode_profile_name` - (optional, type string)<br/>
+  The name that is used to associate this playback configuration with a custom transcode profile.
+This overrides the dynamic transcoding defaults of MediaTailor.
+  Use this only if you have already set up custom profiles with the help of AWS Support.
+* `video_content_source_url` - (optional, type string)<br/>
+  The URL prefix for the parent manifest for the stream, minus the asset ID.
+  The maximum length is 512 characters.

 <a id="cdn_conf"></a>
 ### Nested Schema for `cdn_configuration`